Kolmogorov-size particles in homogeneous and isotropic turbulence: The collective motion of the particles

 \subsection{Clustering}

 Over the years, several tools have been used to characterise the spatial arrangement of the particles in the flow \citep[see][for an overview]{brandt-coletti-2022}.
 We use the Vorono\"{i} tessellation, which has been extensively used by several authors \citep[see for example][]{monchaux-etal-2010,monchaux-etal-2012}.
 The position of each particle is identified with its centre and the computational domain is divided in subdomains, such that each grid cell is associated with the closest particle.
 The Vorono\"{i} volume $V_V$ of each particle is thus defined as the collective volume of grid cells that are closer to it than to other particles.
 The inverse of the Vorono\"{i} volumes provides a measure of the local concentration: particles placed in void regions possess a large Vorono\"{i} volume, while particles that are part of a cluster have a small Vorono\"{i} volume.
-Based on these observations, the intensity of clustering of a suspension can be measured by comparing the distribution of its Vorono\"{i} volumes to that of a control consisting of an equivalent, uniformly random, non-overlapping suspension of particles.
+Based on these observations, the intensity of the clustering of a suspension can be measured by comparing the distribution of its Vorono\"{i} volumes to that of a control consisting of an equivalent, uniformly random suspension of particles.
 More intense clustering leads to a variance of the distribution of $V_V$ that is larger than that of the control.
+In the context of PR-DNS, the overlap between particles is not allowed also in the reference random arrangement.

 Figure \ref{fig:Voronoi-sigma} presents the clustering intensity for the different values of $\Phi_V$ and $\rho_p/\rho_f$ considered.
 A first observation is that the PP-DNS underestimate the level of clustering for all cases.
 Our computations show that the discrepancy between the PP-DNS and the PR-DNS increases with $\rho_p/\rho_f$ and/or $\Phi_V$ (see \S\ref{sec:sampling} for further details).